jonsim/music-tagger/README.md

 License
 -------
 The project is released under the GPLv3 license.
-This project also makes use of the Levenshtein Python Extensions [1], released under the GPLv2 license.
+This project also makes use of the [Levenshtein Python Extensions], released under the GPLv2 license.

-[1]: http://code.google.com/p/pylevenshtein/    "Levenshtein Python Extensions at Google Code"
+[Levenshtein Python Extensions]: http://code.google.com/p/pylevenshtein/ "Levenshtein Python Extensions at Google Code"

 To Do